 Select the part of your document that you want Contract Tools to analyze.
-To select text, drag the mouse pointer over some text.
-Or, set the insertion point (cursor) at the beginning of the text that you want to select, and then Shift-click the end of the text that you want to select.
+To select text, drag the mouse pointer over text.
+Or, set the insertion point (cursor) at the beginning of the text you want to select, and then Shift-click the end of the text you want to select.

-To see the scope of analysis, choose “Show Scope of Analysis” from the Analyze pop‑up menu.
-To make Contract Tools analyze your entire document, choose Analyze Entire Document from the Analyze pop‑up menu.
+To see the part of your document that Contract Tools analyzes, choose Show Analyzed Selection.
+To make Contract Tools analyze your entire document, choose Analyze Document.

-Note:Documents that have a scope of analysis include a hidden bookmark named _PaperSoftwareContractToolsAnalysisRange.
-When you choose Analyze Entire Document, you delete this hidden bookmark.
-To learn about bookmarks in Word, search for “bookmarks” in Word Help.
+Note: The part of your document that Contract Tools analyzes is included in your document as a hidden bookmark named _PaperSoftwareContractToolsAnalysisRange.
+When you choose Analyze Document, you delete this hidden bookmark.
+To learn about bookmarks, search for “bookmarks” in Word Help.

 By default, when a document opens, Contract Tools automatically selects the part of the document that’s best suited to analysis, if possible.
 To turn this off, show the Contract Tools pane, click the Preferences button, click Advanced below Analysis, and then deselect the “Set analysis range when documents open” checkbox.